braidn/Knowledge-Repo/ReasonML.md

 * For and While loops are supported where needed.
   * This is likely in a few places due to the pattern matching power.
 * The language itself supports a form of JSX that's quite terse.
+  * This though can be easily levergaged by Reason-React

 ## Functions